nemo0622/pokeemerald-expansion/Seaglass README.md

 - AFTER EXPANSION 1.9.0: Go through trainer teams and integrate all Gen 1-3 Pokémon!
     - Change level cap levels in level_caps.c to adjust to modified level curve
     - Wait for Expansion 1.9.0 - i think a big refactoring of trainers is coming
-- Make TMs 51-100 modern moves, or at least up to TM 60 or 70
 - Implement Pichu Spiky-Eared and Tinkatink NPC gift eggs  (in "gen_1_families.h", edit base stats and give new moveset)
 - Implement SageDeoxys sprites!
 Very pretty
 - Convert scripts to PoryScript and code extra events